Bassem272/fin/README.md

-# the backend and the frontend are in differnt branches
+# the backend and the frontend are in different branches